ismailceylan/restorm-laravel/README.md

 # Restorm For Laravel
-This composer package allows us to handle requests properly in Laravel that sent by the [Restorm](https://github.com/ismailceylan/restorm) javascript library by client side.
+This composer package allows us to handle requests properly in Laravel that sent by the [Restorm](https://github.com/ismailceylan/restorm) javascript library from client side.

 # Installation
-To install the package, run the following command in terminal, on your laravel path:
+To install the package, run the following command in terminal, on your laravel project's root path:

 ```bash
 composer require iceylan/restorm
 ```

 # Usage
-Just keep things simple in laravel `routes/api.php` file:
+Let's just keep things simple, we can use it in laravel `routes/api.php` file like:

 ```php
 use App\Models\Post;